zoho/zohocrm-nodejs-sdk-2.0/README.md

         let user = new UserSignature("abc@zoho.com");

         /*
          * Configure the environment
          * which is of the pattern Domain.Environment
          * Available Domains: USDataCenter, EUDataCenter, INDataCenter, CNDataCenter, AUDataCenter
          * Available Environments: PRODUCTION(), DEVELOPER(), SANDBOX() */ let environment = USDataCenter.PRODUCTION();

         /*
-		 * Create a Token instance
+        * Create a Token instance that requires the following
-		 * 1 -> OAuth client id.
+        * clientId -> OAuth client id.
-		 * 2 -> OAuth client secret.
+        * clientSecret -> OAuth client secret.
+        * refreshToken -> REFRESH token.
-		 * 3 -> REFRESH/GRANT token.
+        * grantToken -> GRANT token.
-		 * 4 -> token type.
+        * id -> User unique id.
-         * 5 -> OAuth redirect URL.
-Default value is null */
+        * redirectURL -> OAuth redirect URL.
-        let token = new OAuthToken("clientId", "clientSecret", "REFRESH/ GRANT Token", TokenType.REFRESH/TokenType.GRANT, "redirectURL");

-        /*
-		* Create an instance of TokenStore.
-		 * 1 -> DataBase host name.
-Default "localhost"
-		 * 2 -> DataBase name.
-Default "zohooauth"
-		 * 3 -> DataBase user name.
-Default "root"
-		 * 4 -> DataBase password.
-Default ""
-		 * 5 -> DataBase port number.
-Default "3306"
         */
-        // let tokenstore = new DBStore();
+        // if ID (obtained from persistence) is available let token = new OAuthBuilder()

-        let tokenstore = new DBStore("hostName", "dataBaseName", "userName", "password", "portNumber");
+        .clientId("clientId")
+        .clientSecret("clientSecret")
+        .refreshToken("refreshToken")
+        .redirectURL("redirectURL")
+        .build();

         /*
+        * hostName -> DataBase host name.
+Default value "localhost"
+        * databaseName -> DataBase name.
+Default  value "zohooauth"
+        * userName -> DataBase user name.
+Default value "root"
+        * password -> DataBase password.
+Default value ""
+        * portNumber -> DataBase port number.
+Default value "3306"
+        * tableName -> Table Name.
+Default value "oauthtoken" */
+        let tokenstore = new DBBuilder()
+        .host("hostName")
+        .databaseName("databaseName")
+        .userName("userName")
+        .portNumber("portNumber")
+        .tableName("tableName")
+        .password("password")
+        .build();

+        /*
          * Create an instance of FileStore that takes absolute file path as parameter */
-        // let tokenstore = new FileStore("/Users/username/Documents/nodejs_sdk_tokens.txt");
+        // let store = new FileStore("/Users/userName/Desktop/nodejs_sdk_tokens.txt");

         /*
         * autoRefreshFields
         * if true - all the modules' fields will be auto-refreshed in the background, every hour.
         * if false - the fields will not be auto-refreshed in the background.
 The user can manually delete the file(s) or refresh the fields using methods from ModuleFieldsHandler(utils/util/module_fields_handler.js)
         *
         * pickListValidation
         * A boolean field that validates user input for a pick list field and allows or disallows the addition of a new value to the list.
         * if true - the SDK validates the input.
 If the value does not exist in the pick list, the SDK throws an error.
-         * if false - the SDK does not validate the input and makes the API request with the user’s input to the pick list */ let sdkConfig = new SDKConfigBuilder().setPickListValidation(false).setAutoRefreshFields(true).build();
+        * if false - the SDK does not validate the input and makes the API request with the user’s input to the pick list */ let sdkConfig = new SDKConfigBuilder().pickListValidation(false).autoRefreshFields(true).build();

         /*
          * The path containing the absolute directory path to store user specific JSON files containing module fields information.
          */
-        let resourcePath = "/Users/user_name/Documents/nodejssdk-application";
+        let resourcePath = "/Users/user_name/Documents/nodejs-app";

         /*
-		 * Create an instance of RequestProxy class that takes the following parameters
+        * RequestProxy class takes the following parameters
-		 * 1 -> Host
+        * host -> Host
-		 * 2 -> Port Number
+        * port -> Port Number
-		 * 3 -> User Name
+        * user -> User Name.
+Default null.
-		 * 4 -> Password
+        * password -> Password.
+Default null
         */
-        let proxy = new RequestProxy("proxyHost", 80);

-        let proxy = new RequestProxy("proxyHost", 80, "proxyUser", "password");
+        let requestProxy = new ProxyBuilder()
+        .host("proxyHost")
+        .port("proxyPort")
+        .user("proxyUser")
+        .password("password")
+        .build();

         /*
          * Call the static initialize method of Initializer class that takes the following arguments
-         * 1 -> UserSignature instance
+         * user -> UserSignature instance
-         * 2 -> Environment instance
+         * environment -> Environment instance
-         * 3 -> Token instance
+         * token -> Token instance
-         * 4 -> TokenStore instance
+         * store -> TokenStore instance
-         * 5 -> SDKConfig instance
+         * SDKConfig -> SDKConfig instance
-         * 6 -> resourcePath
+         * resourcePath -> resourcePath
-         * 7 -> Logger instance.
-Default value is null
+         * logger -> Logger instance
-         * 8 -> RequestProxy instance.
-Default value is null
          */
-        // The SDK can be initialized by any of the following methods await Initializer.initialize(user, environment, token, tokenstore, sdkConfig, resourcePath)

-        await Initializer.initialize(user, environment, token, tokenstore, sdkConfig, resourcePath, logger, proxy);
+        try {
+            (await new InitializeBuilder())
+                .user(user)
+                .environment(environment)
+                .token(token)
+                .store(tokenstore)
+                .SDKConfig(sdkConfig)
+                .resourcePath(resourcePath)
+                .logger(logger)
+                .initialize();
+        } catch (error) {
+            console.log(error);
+        }

+        // console.log(await tokenstore.getTokens());
     }
 }